b-lev/Python-Setup/README.md

 There are style guides [out there](https://google.github.io/styleguide/pyguide.html) that can help you format your code to common expectations and styles.
 I used to tell my students that they had to follow one style guide or another during the semester.
 But they are hard to ingest and incorporate consistently.

 A better way to format your code to ensure it meets a given style is to let a program format it for you.
 Black is one such formatter that I recommend.
-Here's it's pypi.org page (you know what to do to install it!): https://pypi.org/project/black/
+Here is its pypi.org page (you know what to do to install it!): https://pypi.org/project/black/

 Once you have it installed, you can run it as